The Smart Way to Ask for Coaching Client Referrals

 When you ask people to refer your coaching business, it helps expose you to a wider network of people.

 Those who refer you may be well-connected in other industries and can introduce you to new opportunities, collaborations, or partnerships.
-This opens your doors to a wider pool of potential clients and professional connections.
+This opens new doors to a wider pool of potential clients and professional connections.

-7. Referrals Help Your Long-Term Growth
+7. Referrals Help Your Long-Term Business Growth

 The organic growth that referrals can create can help you build a sustainable coaching business that has a long future.